How much can I drink?

 Higher strength drinks have higher alcohol by volume (ABV) - and so are stronger in alcohol, contain more units and more calories.

 The health risks start to increase when you go over the lower-risk guidelines.
-If you're drinking at the increasing or high risk level, then compared to low-risk drinkers, you're increasing your risk of heart disease, cancer and hypertension.
+If you're drinking at high risk levels, you're increasing your risk of heart disease, cancer and hypertension.

 High Risk Drinking